Dewzhud/CLOWNTDS/README.md

 # CLOWN TDS

-our loader just teleport you to game mode that you set and find map that correct !
+my script just teleport you too the game and run strat

+- no skill tree
+- no modifier

 copy this script

 playback strat By **Aether Hub**